 For all parents, time spent with their children is a precious, irreplaceable commodity.
 For divorced parents, it becomes even more so.
 The many challenges that parents face raising children while living two separate lives include how to fairly allocate parenting time between themselves and ensuring that the time spent with the other parent comports with the terms set forth in the parenting plan that is required in every Georgia divorce involving children.

-Georgia parents who need assistance with visitation and other issues relating to access to and time with their children can turn to the Alpharetta visitation lawyers at North Metro Litigators.
+Georgia parents who need assistance with visitation and other issues relating to access to and time with their children can turn to the Woodstock and Alpharetta child custody attorneys at North Metro Litigators.
 We understand how important it is for parents to play an active role in the lives of their kids while they are growing up.
-We also know how disruptive divorce can be to parent-child relationships, especially when the parents do not get along, can’t reach amicable agreements about custody and visitation issues, or play games with scheduling and other arrangements.
+Our Alpharetta and Woodstock child custody lawyers also know how disruptive divorce can be to parent-child relationships, especially when the parents do not get along, can’t reach amicable agreements about custody and visitation issues, or play games with scheduling and other arrangements.
 Working closely with our clients, we strive to ensure that their parent-child relationships are maintained and strengthened during and after a divorce.

 Child custody and visitation are two different things.
 The former involves such matters as where the child primarily resides and who gets to make decisions relating to the child.
 The latter involves the arrangements for when and how a non-custodial parent will be with their child.
 But both custody and visitation involve the same fundamental issue: the time a parent spends with their children.

 As such, decisions or agreements made during a divorce regarding custody will inevitably shape those regarding visitation.